cesarem/prueba-devops/README.md

 ```
 terraform init
 terraform apply

+<<Enter the image id given by Packer>>
+var.ami_id
+  Image ID

+  Enter a value: ami-01bd654d746a97ad2
 ```

 When the `apply` command completes, it will output the DNS name of the load balancer.
 To test the load balancer: